hyper63/hyper-connect-py/README.md

 ## Install

-The following command will install the latest version of a module and its dependencies from the Python Packaging Index:
+The following command will install the latest version of the `hyper-connect` module and its dependencies from the Python Packaging Index (PyPI):

 ```
-pip install hyper_connect
+pip install hyper-connect
 ```

 ## Usage

-`hyper_connect` wraps a hyper app's REST API, generating a short-lived JWT using a [connection string](https://docs.hyper.io/app-keys) from one of your hyper app's app keys.
+`hyper-connect` wraps a hyper app's REST API, generating a short-lived JWT using a [connection string](https://docs.hyper.io/app-keys) from one of your hyper app's app keys.

-`hyper_connect` supports both synchronous and asynchronous calls.
+`hyper-connect` supports both synchronous and asynchronous calls.

 Once you've created an environment variable named `HYPER` with the value of a connection string, you're ready to make a call to the `connect` function which returns a `Hyper` object: